Learn More

 There are times when I want to search through my stored code snippets for a shell command, but it seems like every tool to save shell commands is designed only for GUI.
 Thankfully, Pieces also has a CLI.
 Because all of your data is stored locally and securely on your machine, you can use `pieces list snippets` to list all of your saved snippets.
 To copy any of your snippets onto your clipboard, use `pieces use IDX` where IDX is the index of your snippet.

-Our snippet manager makes it super easy to view your pieces and copy a piece onto your clipboard, ready to paste wherever.
+Our snippet manager makes it super easy to view your pieces and copy a piece onto your clipboard, where it’s ready to paste wherever.
 This tackles a big problem — context switching between development environments to receive a code snippet that you saved some time ago.

-Saving code snippets from your browser
+Saving Code Snippets from your Browser

 Finding and re-using your snippets